0 Part Course |

 • Implement practical prevention strategies and controls drawn from the Law Society Cyber Security Toolkit (e.g., multi-factor authentication, patching, secure file sharing)

-• Build organisational resilience through robust policies, procedures, staff training, and a culture of cyber awareness—addressing common oversights like untrained staff misuse of AI/tools
+• Build organisational resilience through robust policies, procedures, staff training and a culture of cyber awareness - addressing common oversights like untrained staff misuse of AI/tools

-• Understand regulatory and legal obligations (SRA Principles/Codes, ICO accountability, breach reporting, emerging Cyber Security and Resilience Bill requirements)
+• Understand regulatory and legal obligations (SRA Principles/Codes, ICO accountability, breach reporting, emerging Cyber Security and Resilience Bill requirements) with cyber security training for lawyers

 • Develop effective breach response plans (detection, containment, notification to SRA/ICO/clients, recovery), aligned with Toolkit templates